8 Reasons Your Credit Score May Have Dropped

 Your Last Collection Dropped Off Your Credit Report

-When calculating credit scores, FICO places people in different buckets, known as scorecards.
+When calculating credit scores, credit scoring models place people in different buckets, known as scorecards.
 Your credit profile is compared to other people in your scorecard to come up with your credit score.
 While you may have been at the top of one scorecard with the collection on your credit report, you may fall to the bottom of a different scorecard if any negative information falls off your credit report.

 This type of credit score drop is outside of your control.
-Fortunately for you, as long as you keep paying your bills on time and keep your debt low, your credit score will improve.
+Fortunately, as long as you keep paying your bills on time and keep your debt low, your credit score will improve.

 Any time you put in a new application for credit, an inquiry is added to your credit report.
 Because inquiries make up 10 percent of your credit score, applying for new credit can affect your credit score.

-Closing a credit card can hurt your credit score, especially if the card has a balance.
+Closing a credit card can hurt your credit score, especially if the card has a balance or more available credit than your other credit cards.
 Credit card issuers can also cancel your credit card, which will impact your credit—not necessarily because it was the creditor who closed the account, but because the account was closed at all.

 Your Bankruptcy Fell off Your Credit Report

-When bankruptcy falls off your credit report after seven years (ten years for Chapter 7 bankruptcy), you'll likely move to a new credit scorecard.
+When bankruptcy falls off your credit report after seven years (ten years for Chapter 7 bankruptcy), you'll likely move to a new credit scorecard, similar to what happens when a collection drops off your credit score.
 You could see a drop in your credit score because now your credit performance is being compared to other people who haven't filed bankruptcy.